shabeeb/regex-password-validation/README.md

-you can see a demo on <a href="http://shabeebk.com/blog/regular-expression-for-at-least-one-number-capital-letter-and-a-special-character/">shabeebk blog</a>
+  you can see description and demo on <a href="http://shabeebk.com/blog/regular-expression-for-at-least-one-number-capital-letter-and-a-special-character/" target="_blank">shabeebk blog</a>

 Can check source file and download.

-password_regex file
+password_regex file.html